 Stage 5: Pre-entry

-It would seem that nothing can happen on a short stage of a customer's journey from a car, bus stop, or traffic light to the store door?
-Many will not even include this stage in the map.
-Too bad.
-Have you ever thought about the fact that there is a whole minefield of other cars between the customer's car and the entrance?
+It may seem like nothing significant happens during the short leg of a shoppers journey from a car, bus stop, or traffic light to the physical store door, but this stage is often overlooked at a brand’s peril.
+Have you ever considered the potential hazards lurking in the parking lot, like a minefield of moving vehicles between the customer's car and the entrance?

 Stage 6: At the supermarket

-Finally, your persona is inside the store.
+Finally, your persona, Olivia, is inside the store.
 What do they see?
-Is it easy for them to navigate?
-Even in the already familiar supermarkets, there are rearrangements, and buyers, only remembering where their favorite products are, have to look for them.
-Again.
-Are there staff members your persona can turn to for help?
-Are there enough shopping carts?
-Or small baskets for those who need to buy just a few items?
+Is the layout easy to navigate?
+Even in familiar supermarkets, there are frequent rearrangements, causing potential customers to search for their favorite products again.
+Are there helpful staff members available?
+Are there enough shopping carts or smaller baskets for those only picking up a few items?

 Stage 7: Purchase